AtchayRM/Ecommerece-Follow-Along/README.md

 # Milestone 30 : PayPal Payment Integration

 In this milestone, you will integrate PayPal payments into a React application.
 This involves setting up the PayPal API, configuring the payment provider, building a payment component, and testing transactions in the PayPal sandbox.
-Once implemented, upload your code to GitHub and submit your assignment.